wenzhenl/uscfun/Privacy_Polycy.md

 ### Users Outside the United States

-Although we welcome Snapchatters from all over the world, keep in mind that no matter where you live or where you happen to use our services, we operate our services from the United States.
+Although we welcome users from all over the world, keep in mind that no matter where you live or where you happen to use our services, we operate our services from the United States.
 This means that we may collect your personal information from, transfer it to, and store and process it in the United States